20

 Praise

-to You, O Christ.
+be to Thee, O Christ.

 Sit